Physically Interpretable World Models via Weakly Supervised Representation Learning: Experimental Evaluation

 We then define the supervisory distribution itself as a uniform distribution supported on an interval of the same width:

 At each time step, we draw $50$ samples from this distribution to form the proxy supervision set $\Xi$ used in training.

-For the experiments, our vision encoder $\mathcal{E}_v$ uses two convolutional layers with channel projection to a 64-dimensional latent space.
+Our architectures and training follow standard practices in world-model and VQ-VAE training.
+The vision encoder $\mathcal{E}_v$ is implemented with two convolutional layers with channel projection to a 64-dimensional latent space.
 Discrete variants employ a 512-entry codebook with commitment loss weight $\beta = 0.25$.
 The physical encoder $\mathcal{E}_p$ is a 2-layer Transformer (4 heads, 512 feedforward dimension) with mean pooling and linear projection to physical states.
 The decoder $\mathcal{D}_p$ mirrors this architecture.
 We apply early stopping based on validation loss to prevent overfitting and to ensure stable convergence across environments.
-In addition, we use a cosine learning-rate decay schedule, which improves long-horizon rollout stability for the second-order latent dynamics model.
-These training settings follow standard practices in world-model and VQ-VAE training.
+In addition, we use a cosine learning-rate decay schedule to improve long-horizon rollout stability for the second-order latent dynamics model.
 We performed a small-scale sweep over candidate learning rates and regularization magnitudes and selected the configuration that yielded stable reconstruction loss, non-diverging rollouts, and consistent convergence across datasets.
-More details can be found in the Appendix.